blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Summon Devil (4th)
 Casting Time: 1 action
 Range: 60 feet
-Components: V, S, M(an object with a devil's name written on it)
 Duration: Instantaneous
 You speak the name of a devil and throw the object to a point within range.
 It explodes into a portal from which a devil emerges.
 Your relationship with the devil decides whether it is hostile, neutral, or friendly.
 If you have not made any deals with this devil, it will likely propose one based on your mutual interests.